AmirrezaFarnamTaheri/YTDownloader/WIKI.md

 Some content (Age-gated, Premium) requires authentication.
 StreamCatch can borrow cookies from your browser:
 1. In the **Download** tab, look for the "Browser Cookies" dropdown.
 2. Select your browser (e.g., Chrome, Firefox).
-3. StreamCatch will extract cookies safely to authenticate the request.
+3. StreamCatch will extract cookies from your local browser profile to authenticate the request.
-    *   *Note: You must be logged in to the site in that browser.*
+    *   *Note: You must be logged in to the site in that browser, and you should only use this on devices and profiles you trust.*

 ---